NguyenTJoseph/reading-notes/StructuringWebPages.md

 - <div>
 ```
 ## Extra Markup
-Web pages should begin with a DOCTYPE decloration to tell the browser what version of HTML the page uses but it will typically work without it.
+Web pages should begin with a DOCTYPE declaration to tell the browser what version of HTML the page uses but it will typically work without it.

 ### Comments

-Comments can help fimiliarize others with your code or remind yourself.
+Comments can help familiarize others with your code or remind yourself.
 To add a comment in HTML that users will not see:
 ```
 <!-- "comment" -->
 ```
 ### Attributes
 #### ID Attribute
 ID attributes allows you to identify an element from other elements.
-It should start with a letter or underscore and shouldnt have the same value for their ID.
+It should start with a letter or underscore and shouldn't have the same value for their ID.
 ```
 <html>
 <body>